Seal skirt steak in vacuum or Ziploc Freezer bag and process sous vide @

 Cold shock to 70F/21C in cold/ice water, and refrigerate @40F/4C.

 Once chilled, remove the skirt steak from the bag.
 Save the juices, which can be processed according to the method linked HERE.

 Sprinkle the steak with the listed spices, and use a Lipavi L5 or comparable rack to stand the steak up.
 This is important so that the smoke comes in contact with all the surfaces, instead of just the bottom.

-There are many brands and types of smokers on the market, but I use a RecTec 680 Pellet Smoker because it requires little or no monitoring.
-I can put food in the smoker, set the precise PID controlled temperature, and return to my tasks in the kitchen.
-I then use calculated time instead of intermittent observation to achieve consistent results.
+I can put food in the PID smoker and return to my tasks in the kitchen.
+I then use calculated time to achieve consistent results.

 Use a cold start to smoke the skirt steak @

 Using a cold start minimizes your exposure to smoke at start up, and also prevents the steaks from overcooking.
 Once started, do not open the smoker–let it do its work uninterrupted for two hours.
 The PID controllers are extremely precise.
 If you are using a different type of smoker, you will have to monitor your progress much more closely.